jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 <br/>

 ![Figure1](/assets/word2vec_viz.png)
 Figure 1: The skip gram prediction of target word "into" with window size 2.
-Taken from Stanford's NLP course, shows
+Taken from Stanford's NLP course
  <br/>

 Before we start, let's formalize some notation.
 We have an input sequence of words, $w_1, w_2,.., w_T$, each of which has a context window, $-m \le j \le m$.
 We'll call this input sequence the *corpus*, and all its unique words the *vocabulary*.
 Each word in the vocabulary will have 2 vector representations, $u_o$ for context and $v_c$ for target.